Friction, normal forces, contact forces: simple experiments

 The experiment illustrated uses a rubber (an eraser, for Americans) on an inclined plane, here a text book.
 By changing the orientation of the rubber, one can investigate the dependence of μs on the area of contact.
 It is important to clean the surfaces, to raise the inclined plane slowly and to do a number of repetitions, because the dependence is quite weak and may be masked by subtle variations in the surface.
 We did six repetitions and show here the smallest and largest angles for each geometry.

 The simplicity of performing this experiment is an advantage, because this dependence of μs on the area is often hotly debated, especially by boys who have been persuaded by rubber companies to put fat wheels on cars.
-For these surfaces and geometries, μs is slightly smaller when the area is increased.
+For these surfaces and geometries, μs is slightly smaller when the area is increased but the difference is not much larger than the range of the measurements, which may involve the inhomogeneity of the surfaces.
 The multimedia tutorial Weight and Contact Forces shows another variant where, at constant area, the load can be varied.